To personally meet or connect with Acharya Prashant: click here.

 All the arts acquired by men are lost by lack of practice, but this art of wisdom grows steadily once it rises.

-~ Yoga Vashishth Sara
+~ Yoga Vasishth Sara

 Chapter 1, Verse 13

-Acharya Prashant Ji: It becomes very self-evident Shilpi (addressing the questioner).
-Forget about having new clothes on old-self, even the old-self is not permitted to remain as it is.
-Even that starts appearing foolish.
+Acharya Prashant(AP): It becomes very self-evident.
+Forget about having new clothes on old-self, even the old-self is not permitted to remain as it is; even that starts appearing foolish.

-Assume that you now weigh 50 kgs, and three years back, you wore a lot of flab, and you weighed 80 kgs.
+Assume that you now weigh 50 kgs, and three years back you wore a lot of flab, and you weighed 80 kgs.
 How do you feel looking at those old photographs?
 Big, unshapely, fat woman, having a lot of unnecessary stuff.
 And you juxtapose these two photographs, the eighty kg one and the fifty kg one.
 How do you feel?
-Would you ever allow yourself, to go back to the 80 kg days?
+Would you ever allow yourself to go back to the 80 kg days?

-That’s what a saint means, when he says, “This art of wisdom grows steadily once it rises.”
+That’s what a Saint means, when he says, “This art of wisdom grows steadily once it rises.”

-The very fact, that you have known what it means to be ‘foolish’, will not allow you to be foolish once again.
+The very fact that you have known what it means to be ‘foolish’, will not allow you to be foolish once again.

 Foolishness is not merely a concept for you.

-You have been through it.
+You have been through it; been there, done it.

 “Yes, I know idiocy.
 I have been the most stupid one, and I don’t want to be there again.”

-When you look at others, and you see them caught in the same tangles, as you once were, you quickly identify the situation.
-You say, “I know that.”
+When you look at others, and you see them caught in the same tangles as you once were.
+You quickly identify the situation.

 Are you getting it?

-A fellow who knows what it means to experience drowning, and has been saved, ask him, “Would you want to go through that, ever again?” he will tell you what it means to be rescued.
+A fellow who knows what it means to experience drowning, and has been saved, ask him, “Would you want to go through that, ever again?”
+He will tell you what it means to be rescued.

-No relation, no compassion, no identification, with the old self, remains possible anymore.
-Not only that, the change that has happened, keeps you vigilant, and keeps you open to receive more change.
+No relation, no compassion, no identification, with the old self remains possible anymore.
+Not only that, the change that has happened, keeps you vigilant and keeps you open to receive more change.

 You say, “If I were blind once, it is possible that my eyes are still not fully open.
-When I was blind, even in those days, I had a lot of belief in my vision.
-So, belief is such a danger.
-Even right now, I cannot allow myself, to believe too strongly.”
+When I was blind, even in those days I had a lot of belief in my vision.
+So belief is such a danger.
+Even right now, I cannot allow myself to believe too strongly.”

 That keeps you open, that keeps you prepared to change.
 And that is how this verse is saying, “This wisdom keeps growing.”
 In the sense, that you keep open to change, you keep growing.